ArpNetworking/metrics-client-java/README.md

 }
 ```

-The above code will produce a number of samples equal to the size of listOfListOfStrings (including no samples if
+The above code will produce a number of samples equal to the size of `listOfListOfStrings` (including no samples if
-listOfListOfStrings is empty).
-If you move the resetCounter call outside the outer loop the code always produces a
+`listOfListOfStrings` is empty).
+If you move the `resetCounter` call outside the outer loop the code always produces a
-single sample (even if listOfListOfStrings is empty).
+single sample (even if `listOfListOfStrings` is empty).
 There is a significant difference between counting the total
 number of strings and the number of strings per list; especially, when computing and analyzing statistics such as
 percentiles.

-Finally, if the loop is being executed concurrently for the same unit of work, that is for the same Metrics instance,
+Finally, if the loop is being executed concurrently for the same unit of work, that is for the same `ScopedMetrics`
-then you could use a Counter object:
+instance, then you should use a Counter object:

 ```java
 final Counter counter = metrics.createCounter("strings");